 Wall Sofa 1950

-Finn Juhl featured this sofa in several of his interior designs such as Villa Aubertin, which he designed in 1952, as well as in the Nordenfjeldske Kunstindustrimuseum in Trondheim, Norway.
-At the museum he was commissioned to design a showroom with modern furniture and crafts representing a modern 1952 interior style.
+Finn Juhl featured this sofa in several of his interior design projects such as Villa Aubertin in Denmark, which he designed in 1952, and in the museum Nordenfjeldske Kunstindustri-museum in Trondheim, Norway.
+At the museum, he was commissioned to design a showroom with modern furniture and crafts representing a modern 1952 interior style.

 ABOUT THE WALL SOFA